If you or your child has experienced abuse in a sports environment, our specialist Abuse Claims Solicitors may be able to help you claim compensation.

 It’s only once abuse survivors break this scenario and reach out for support that they can begin to process their experience and seek closure from their past.

-Our specialist Solicitors are experts at handling abuse cases sensitively and empathetically.
+Our Solicitors that specialise in sports abuse are experts at handling cases sensitively and empathetically.
 We’re well-equipped to handle even the most complex abuse cases and will fight tirelessly for fair and just outcomes.

 While no amount of money will ever repair the damage done by abuse as a child, gaining compensation for historic sexual abuse at a sports centre, football team, or youth club can help survivors gain some semblance of closure and help ensure that an abuser faces justice.